-What Should I Expect from an Online Associate Degree in Psychology?
+What Can I Expect from an Online Associate Degree Program in Psychology?

 How Long Does it Take to Get an Associate Degree in Psychology?

 Most online associate degree in psychology programs require 60-65 credits of coursework.
 Full-time students typically finish the program in two years.
 However, a program's duration depends on factors such as format, the availability of summer terms, and course load.
 Some programs allow students to study asynchronously at their own pace, possibly leading to early graduation.
 Others follow a cohort learning format, in which students advance through their coursework at the same pace as their peers.
 This limits how quickly they can accumulate credits.

-What Classes will I Take in an Online Associate Degree in Psychology?
+What Classes Will I Take in an Online Associate Degree Program?

 Although course offerings vary from school to school, students can expect certain classes to appear in most online associate degree curriculums.
 Foundational psychology courses like general psychology, statistics, and child psychology are standard throughout the discipline and introduce students to the history, terms, theories, and current practices in the field.
 While electives and topic course offerings tend to differ between programs, the classes listed below are typically included in an online associate degree in psychology curriculum.

 - A broad understanding of child psychology and development